ikempf/akka-course/slides/akka-advanced/PITCHME.md

 }
 ```

-If no response is sent, the future will timeout
+If no response is sent, the future will time-out.

 ---